BFavier/bfavier.github.io/introduction_to_machine_learning/introduction_to_machine_learning.md

 ## Numerical optimization

-Because it is not always possible analyticaly, optimization algorithms aim at finding numericaly the minimum of a function (often only a local minimum) in as few function evaluations as possible.
+Because it is not always possible analyticaly, optimization algorithms aim at finding numericaly the minimum of a function (often only a local minimum) in as few evaluations as possible.
 Under the heavy influence of numerical optimization in economics modeling, this function that we want to minimize is called the loss function or sometimes cost function.

 ### Gradient descent algorithm